-Hi Everyone!
 I am so excited to share this fun upcycle idea using mason jars, pickle jars and/or all those floral vases stored under the sink.
 You know what I am talking about, right?
 Those “just in case” jars or vases.
-Well, haul them from the cabinets or from under the sink for this quick tutorial on how to create mercury glass accessories using glass jars and vases.
-It’s so fun and easy!
-Here’s a peek at just one of the floral vases I used to create mercury glass accessories.
+Well, haul them out from the cabinets or from under the sink for this quick tutorial on how to create mercury glass accessories.
+It is such a fun and easy project!
+Here is a peek at just one of the floral vases I used to create mercury glass accessories.

 Creating mercury glass accessories is addictive.
 My suggestion?
-Buy two cans of Krylon mirror glass effect and pull out extra jars from the cabinets (affiliate).
-You will want to create more when you see the effects when the mirror glass takes hold.
+Buy two cans of Krylon mirror glass effect and pull out extra jars from the cabinets.
+You will want to create more when you see the effects when the mirror glass magic takes hold.

 The first thing to note is the contrast between the two vases above.
 That’s the fun (“fun-strating”) part of this project.
 No two jars or vases yield the same results.
-I’m not sure what was different about the one on the left, but the supply list is below.
+I’m not sure what was different about the glass jar on the left, but the supply list is below.

 There is a noticeable difference between the two vases.
 I ran low on the Krylon spray which explained the smoother finish on the shorter vase.
 My plan is to repeat the process to see what happens to the finish.